jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 >You ask me to trust your extensive experience with TDD, and I admit that I have no personal experience with TDD.
 On the other hand, I have a lot of experience with tactical programming, and I know that it rarely ends well.
 TDD is one of the most extreme forms of tactical programming I've encountered.

 In the same paragraph, he claims to have no personal experience with TDD, and yet it’s still one of the most extreme forms of tactical programming he’s encountered.
+I feel like John has is own inconsistency to resolve.
 I would respect his opinion more if he had said that he had tried TDD himself and found it lacking.
 His TDD opinion reeks of dogma.

 # It Depends - Revisited
 At the start of this blog, I said that choosing whether to start with design or TDD depends upon the context and scope of the problem being addressed.
 Here are a few of my guidelines: